dnnzz/basicBankApp/README.md

 # basicBankApp
-A basic bank application with java you can implement database.sql i created before
+1- you can implement database.sql i created before